How SNOW (Snowflake) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of SNOW's revenue in 2025?

-SNOW reported net income of $298.0M in Q3 2025, with a net margin of approximately 26%, reflecting moderate profitability driven by strong gross margins and recurring product revenue, offset by high R&D and SG&A investments.
+SNOW reported net income of $298.0M in Q2 2025, with a net margin of approximately 26%, reflecting strong profitability driven by scalable infrastructure and efficient operations.

 3. What are the largest expense categories for SNOW?

-The biggest expenses on SNOW's income statement are operating expenses, particularly Research & Development (R&D) at $492.0M (43% of revenue) and Sales, General & Administrative (SG&A) at $621.4M (54.3% of revenue).
-R&D investment is focused on platform innovation and AI capabilities.
+The biggest expenses on SNOW's income statement are operating expenses, particularly Research & Development (R&D) and Sales, General & Administrative (SG&A) costs.
+R&D investment reached $492.0M in Q2 2025, as SNOW prioritizes platform innovation and security.

-Professional Services and Other Revenue, despite generating $54.5M in revenue, posted an operating loss in Q3 2025.
-This is because SNOW aggressively invests in customer onboarding, support, and training, believing these will drive long-term platform adoption—even if the division is unprofitable today.
+International segments, despite generating revenue, posted operating losses in Q2 2025.
+This is because SNOW aggressively invests in sales teams, marketing, and infrastructure in new regions, believing these will drive long-term growth—even if the division is unprofitable today.

 5. How does SNOW's effective tax rate compare to previous years?